5 Common Mistakes When Applying for a Visa and How to Avoid Them?

 Inconsistencies in the Information Provided

-Examples of Information to be Consistent
+Examples of Information That Must Be Consistent

-How to Verify Consistency
+How to Check Consistency

 To verify the consistency of the information provided, follow these steps:

-• Use a checklist: Create a checklist with all important fields and verify that the information in each field is consistent across all documents.
+• Use a checklist: Create a checklist with all the important fields and verify that the information in each field is consistent across all documents.

 Consequences of Inconsistencies